mobfox/MobFox-Android-SDK/README.md

 ## Adapters

 [Adapters](https://github.com/mobfox/MobFox-Android-SDK-Core-Lib/wiki/Adapters) are the opposite of Custom Events, they let you use MobFox as a Custom Event in other networks.

+* Publishers that updated SDK to version 3.6.0 must also update adapters Jar files.
+To do so, download or clone jar file, and change it with the old jar in your project.
+Jar file located in:
+*  > MobFox-AndroidSDK/thirdPartyNetworks/RELEVANT_NETWORK/*.jar

 ## Plugins